UCLA-BTT-Team21/UCLA_WiDs_Team-21/README.md

 * Download the competition datasets from the [WiDS Datathon 2025 Kaggle page](https://www.kaggle.com/competitions/widsdatathon2025/data)
 * Place all data files in a 'data/' directory within the project folder

+4. Run preprocessing-old-data.ipynb
+   * Doing so will save csv files containing predicted null values, which is needed to run the (edited) baseline.
-4. Run the baseline model:
+6. Run the baseline model:
 ```bash
 python baseline.py
 ```